Jack-Sanders/EC410Presentation_vim/vim.md

 [source](http://www.vim.org/)

 ### When do I use it?
-- Quickly updating a file without opening and IDE.
+- Quickly updating a file without opening an IDE.

 ### When don't I use it?
 - If I want to sit down and work on a project for awhile.